 In 2011, David enrolled as a graduate student at Columbia Theological Seminary in Decatur, Georgia.
 He graduated in May 2014 with a Masters in Divinity.
 During his last year in seminary, David was hired as the youth minister at Oakhurst Presbyterian Church.
 He served as the youth minister for three and a half years, where his background in Organizational Psychology helped him develop his unique style of relationship ministry, which enabled him to grow the Oakhurst Youth Group from 9 youth to 40 youth.

 David married his wife, Jean, on August 2, 2014.
 They have been living in Decatur with their dog, Frida.
-David and Jean are ecstatic about their move to New Bern and cannot wait to embark on this exciting new chapter of ministry and growing together in Christ with the West New Bern Presbyterian Church
+David and Jean are ecstatic about their move to New Bern and are excited for their new chapter of ministry and growing together in Christ with West New Bern Presbyterian Church

 West New Bern Presbyterian Church is an active congregation.
 We seek to serve God with energy and enthusiasm as we grow together in Christ.

 We strive to be an open, inclusive church that welcomes all people to worship and work with us.